AI Answering Service For Med Spas

 Pricing, promo, and event questions

-Questions about specials, treatment ranges, package rules, deposits, financing, and event availability.
+Questions about specials, treatment ranges, treatment bundle rules, deposits, financing, and event availability.

 Outcome: Use approved language so callers get clarity without staff repeating the same answers.